Here you will find frequently asked questions related to the Transforming Midwifery Care consultation. These will be continually updated.

 Will I be able to share my views on the proposed changes?

 People will be able to ask questions and have their say in a number of ways and complete a survey either online or on a paper copy.
-We will hold public events, provide information stands in venues that families visit, attend meetings and share information online, through the media and social media.
+We will be holding public events, providing information stands in venues that families visit, attending meetings and sharing information online, through the media and social media.

-We want to hear the views of our population and no decision will be made until we have concluded the consultation and taken into consideration all feedback.
+We want to hear your views and no decision will be made until we have concluded the consultation and taken into consideration all the feedback.

 Who will decide if the proposal goes ahead?

-The final decision will be made by NHS Shropshire and Telford and Wrekin CCGs.
+The final decision will be made by a Joint Committee of Shropshire and Telford and Wrekin CCGs.

-Once the public consultation has closed, all responses will be analysed by consultation specialists, who will then produce a report.
-The CCGs will read this report and carefully consider all feedback.
+Once the public consultation has closed, all responses will be analysed by consultation specialists, Tonic.
+Tonic will produce a report which will be carefully considered by the CCGs.
 All reports and details on the decision-making process will be available on this website.

-Please be assured that no decision will be taken until full consideration has been given to the responses and the analysis.
+No decision will be taken until full consideration has been given to the responses and the analysis report.

-No. Antenatal and postnatal clinics and activities currently take place in over 50 different places including GP practices and children’s centres across the county.
-This would not change.
-In addition, our proposed new model would mean more women having a broader range of services closer to home through new maternity hubs.
+No. Antenatal and postnatal clinics and activities that currently take place in over 50 different places including GP practices and children’s centres across the county will continue.
+In fact, our proposed new model would mean more women having better access to a broader range of services closer to home through new maternity hubs.

-How have service users and members of the public been involved in developing the proposed model?
+Have service users and members of the public been involved?

-Over the last two years we have carried out a review of local midwifery care which involved listening to the views and experiences of hundreds of women and their families to understand how they want to be cared for and supported before, during and after having a baby.
-Our proposed model has been designed and checked by women and their families, the public, professionals working in and with maternity services, voluntary and community organisations and both Shropshire and Telford and Wrekin Healthwatch organisations.
+Yes.
+Right from the very beginning we have involved service users and members of the public.
+They have been involved in all stages of the review including the options appraisal.
+Our proposed model has been designed with women and their families, the public, professionals working in and with maternity services, voluntary and community organisations and both Shropshire and Telford and Wrekin Healthwatch organisations.

-How have you made sure that you have engaged with people with protected characteristics?
+How have you engaged with people with protected characteristics?

 We have engaged with people with protected characteristics and within seldom heard groups in the development of the proposal and sought to understand any specific impacts or issues for these groups.
 This will feed into the design of services offered in the hubs and also targeted outreach where for example certain groups have particular difficulty attending clinics.